ueqri/hop-cpu/README.md

 For the usage and workflow, please refer to [sim/toO3PipeView.py](sim/toO3PipeView.py).

-## Design Details

-In our submitted version, we finally covers MIPS32 (based on Release 1, [57 insts in total](https://github.com/ueqri/hop-cpu/tree/main/src/main/scala/Instructions.scala)) ISA, achieves up to 100 MHz with Vivado 2021.2, and passes all function tests (both mandatory and advanced).
-There is some steps we haven't finished because of the limited time, and also some interesting ideas, see [Follow-ups](#follow-ups).

-Please refer to [doc/README.md](https://github.com/ueqri/hop-cpu/tree/main/doc) for the architecture, and [doc/lesson-story.md](https://github.com/ueqri/hop-cpu/tree/main/doc/lesson-story.md) for the lessons we learned and interesting stories during the exploration and development.

 ## Acknowledgements

 This project is a team work collaborated with @Jomit626, @Kepontry, and @nothatDinger, within 3 months.